asdf2jkl/Mineworld/README.md

 Things being worked on:

-#3 AXE needs to have mining added

-#4 TI-Basic needs towers added

-#5 AXE needs proper seeds as similar to TI-BASIC as possible

-#6 AXE needs to be able to scroll left
+#3 AXE needs to be able to scroll left

-#7 AXE needs a save/load feature
+#4 AXE needs a save/load feature

-#8 Possible port to html, 84+ ce, or Nspire
+#5 Possible port to html/js or c/c++